 Grade changes are not allowed except in the case of faculty error in reporting the grade.
-Such changes must be submitted within eight weeks of the end of the class.
+Such changes must be initiated by the end of the tenth (10th) week of the first semester following the semester in which the grade was assigned (Policy 583).

-Students may appeal grades by following the process described on the College web page titled Resources in Addressing Concerns > Student Grade or Course Instructor Concern (www.centralaz.edu/concern).
+Students may appeal grades by following the process described on the College web page titled Resources in Addressing Concerns > Academic Concern (www.centralaz.edu/concern).